Cul-Dude/Book-recommender-system/README.md

 # Book Recommender System

 Welcome to the **Book Recommender System**!
-This is an interactive and user-friendly web application designed to help users discover new books they might enjoy.
+This is an interactive and user-friendly web application deployed on render.
+It is designed to help users discover new books they might enjoy.
 With a clean, modern design and responsive UI, users can easily search for books and receive personalized recommendations.
+Do check out the deployed website!

 ## 🚀 **About the Project**
 The Book Recommender System is built to suggest books based on two key recommendation techniques: